stardain/converter/README.md

 ## development notes

-- I used FASTAPI.
+I used FASTAPI. <br><br>
-- Most endpoints strictly depend on other endpoints' results.
+Most endpoints strictly depend on other endpoints' results.
 Part of the realization depend on JS' synchronous nature, part is synchronized by awaiting asyncio' event, part waits for client side to send a callback.

 ### roadmap
 - client sends an original file and the choosen format (that triggers correct convertation later) —>